Invited Speakers

 Andrea Britta Maier (National University of Singapore, Singapore): Precision Geromedicine: Changing the Health Narrative

-Michal Melamed (Teva Pharmaceuticals, Tel Aviv, Israel): From Images to Insights: Using AI to Identify the Right Cells for Better Treatments
+Michal Melamed (Teva Pharmaceuticals, Tel Aviv, Israel): From Images to Insights: Using AI to Identify the Right Cells

 Samia Mora (Brigham and Women's Hospital and Harvard Medical School, Boston, MA, USA): Reducing Inflammation to Prevent Cardiovascular Disease